Ming conquest of Đại Ngu: Battle of Đa Bang

 On the afternoon of January 19, 1407, the Ming army launched their assault on Đa Bang fortress.
 Ming troops attacked the fortress from all directions, employing scaling ladders, xianren dong and gunpowder signal lights (yemingguang huoyao).
 According to the Vietnamese chronicles, the Đại Việt sử ký toàn thư, which was complied in 1479, "the dead bodies [of the Ming soldiers] piled up as high as the city wall, but [the Ming troops] still kept climbing and fighting; nobody dared to stop."
 When the Ming troops climbed onto the town wall, the alarmed and bewildered Vietnamese defenders could only shoot a few arrows and fire lances.
 After having successfully entered the city, the Ming soldiers were confronted by Vietnamese war elephants and numerous infantry.
 Ming troops covered their horses with lion masks to scare the elephants.
 Ming generals Luo Wen and Cheng Kuan ordered the firearm regiments to shoot chong and fire lance at the elephants.
 The elephants all trembled with fear and were wounded by the gun arrows, causing the Vietnamese army to panic.
 The Ming advanced on their horses, the foot soldiers shot a large number of arrows, handguns, and cannons (pao), and pursued the disarrayed Vietnamese force into the town as they forgot to close the town's gate.
 As a result, the battle lasted for two days, as the town of Đa Bang fell, and the defense line along the Red River collapsed.

-In the next day, follow the fall of Đa Bang, Zhang Fu's forces easily captured the city of Đông Đô (modern-day Hanoi) Six days later, the capital Tây Đô was easily captured as well.
+In the next day, following the fall of Đa Bang, Zhang Fu's forces easily captured the city of Đông Đô (modern-day Hanoi) Six days later, the capital Tây Đô was easily captured as well.

 Prominent families from the Red River Delta, led by Mạc Thúy and his brothers (descendants of Mạc Đĩnh Chi), pledged their allegiance to the Ming.
 By late January 1407, the Ming armies had taken control of the Red River Delta.